secartifacts/secartifacts.github.io/_conferences/usenixsec2024/guide.md

 be documented and communicated as early as possible to the authors.
 They will then update the artifact or appendix.
-The badge decision is made based on the last submitted version of the artifact and appendix and should be independent of how many problems you ran into or changes were needed.
+The badge decision is made based on the last submitted version of the artifact and appendix and should be independent of how many problems you ran into or whether changes were needed.

 ## Evaluation setups

-You can evaluate artifacts on various setups, in order of preference:
+You can evaluate artifacts on various setups.
+The authors will mark the available setup in the "Artifact access type" field of their submission, and provide additional instructions in the "Artifact access" field.
+The setups, in order of preference:

-* Your own machine, if the artifact supports it
+* Your own machine ("Evaluator-owned" type), if the artifact supports it
   * Even if the artifact requires a particular OS or multiple machines, you may be able to run it locally via Docker (e.g. see [this repo](https://github.com/SolalPirelli/docker-artifact-eval)) or using virtual machines such as with VirtualBox
-* Any servers with beefy/special hardware you may have access to, for artifacts that could benefit from this
+  * Also consider any servers with beefy/special hardware you may have access to, for artifacts that could benefit from this
-* The artifact authors' machines, accessed via SSH or such, for artifacts that cannot run anywhere else due to hardware dependencies
+* The artifact authors' machines ("Author-owned" type), accessed via SSH or such, for artifacts that cannot run anywhere else due to hardware dependencies
+* Academic clouds such as Cloudlab or Chameleon ("Academic Cloud" type), which the authors should set up and give you credentials for
 * Commercial clouds such as AWS or Azure, but only if absolutely necessary and the authors are willing to pay for it; in that case, please agree with the authors on a protocol in which you agree to spawn and tear down machines to